“I beg your pardon?” said Alice

 “Bert, what the fuck, what are you doing?”

-Bert plays soccer, is taller than me, but he’s a toothpick.
+Bert plays soccer, and is taller than me, but he’s a toothpick.
 He’s sort of ugly, too, to be honest.
 He was really scared for a second.
+Allan’s side shadow is bigger than him.

 “I was, like…” he stuttered.

 Allan was angry about it and I wasn’t happy, either, both of us being Jake’s friends.
-Allan faced Bert down, who started backing away.
+Allan faced Bert down, who started backing away, step by step.
 I stood there for a few seconds and then ran to find Jake.
 I didn’t want to leave him hanging.
 Hanging for what?
 I had to tell him.
 Bro’s before ho’s.
 That’s what a brother does.
 Everybody says so.
-She was obviously that if she was kissing another kid.
+She was obviously that if she was kissing another guy.

-Jess is short, skinny, and blonde.
-She’s sort of pretty in her own way.
+Jess is short skinny spunky blonde.
+She’s kind of pretty in her own way.
 I might even have liked her once.
-She had been to my house for dinner, with Jake, one night when Allan and Paul were over.
+She was over to our house for dinner, with Jake, one night when Allan and Paul were over.
+My stepmom liked her.
+That was a black mark against her.

 Jake was outside getting a drink at the refreshment table when I found him.
 There was Coke, Diet Coke, Sprite, and Mountain Dew.
 He was picking up a can of Sprite.
 The can looked big in his hand.
 Jake is almost a midget.
 I’m on the short side, but he’s shorter than me, by a long shot.